 Well-Known Machine Learning Models in PyTorch with Strong GPU Acceleration.

-PyCave currently includes the following models to be run on the GPU:
+PyCave currently includes the following models:

 PyCave is available on PyPi and can simply be installed as follows:

 A simple guide is available in the documentation.

 In order to demonstrate the potential of PyCave, we compared the runtime of PyCave both on CPU and GPU against the runtime of Sklearn's Gaussian Mixture Model.

 We train on 100k 128-dimensional datapoints sampled from a "ground truth" GMM with 512 components.
 PyCave's GMM and Sklearn should then minimize the negative log-likelihood (NLL) of the data.
 For our GMM, convergence was reached when converging on a per-datapoint NLL of 0.01.
 For Sklearn, we had to set it to 1e-5.
 Initialization was random instead of K-Means initialization as K-Means needs to be run via Sklearn, hence on the CPU.

 |Implementation||Avg.
 Train Duration||Speedup|